niplav/iqisa/documentation.md

 ### `cumul_user_score(forecasts, scoring_rule, *args)`

-For each forecast, add the past performance of the user making that forecast, up to the time of prediction, to the forecast.
+Return a new DataFrame that has contains a new field `cumul_score`.
+The field contains the past performance of the user making that forecast, before the time of prediction.

 #### Arguments